atomkirk/blog/content/blog/2020-07-16-the-5-categories-of-bugs/index.md

 ---

 ### Syntax errors
-**Your parser won't make it passed this** no matter what language.[^1] You get immediate feedback if you haven't stated something correctly.
+**Your parser won't make it past this** no matter what language.[^1] You get immediate feedback if you haven't stated something correctly.

 ### Linking, reference & type errors
 **Where your code references other code incorrectly.** A compiled language, with a linker, won't compile on this.
 Javascript,